Blog

 Monitor is designed to support real-world security requirements for intelligence analysts in the public and private sectors.
 How does the feature support common security use cases?

-Defense and geopolitical research
+Defense and Geopolitical Research

 Defense intelligence analysts typically need to understand location-based activities such as military exercises and border activities.
 With Monitor, analysts can combine location- and keyword-based searches to detect new activities in a specific area in real time.
 Analysts can also observe analytics to anticipate future events, understand the type of threat involved, and narrow in on key actors.